 The Paul & Daisy Soros Fellowships for New Americans program is intended for immigrants and children of immigrants who are pursuing full-time graduate degrees at United States institutions.
-To be eligible, you will have a bachelor’s degree as of the fall of 2020.
+To be eligible, you will have a bachelor’s degree as of the fall of 2022.
 You may be applying to graduate school at the same time that you are applying to the Fellowship, or you may already be enrolled in the graduate program that you are seeking funding for as of the application deadline.
-The Fellowship is open to all fields of study and fully accredited full-time graduate degree programs.
-To be eligible for the 2020 Fellowship, you should be planning to be enrolled full-time in an eligible graduate degree program at a US university for the full 2020-21 academic year.
-To be eligible, you must not have begun the third year of the program that you are seeking funding for as of the November 1, 2019 deadline.
-If you have a previous graduate degree or are in a joint- or dual-degree program, the program you are enrolled in for the 2022-23 academic year must meet the eligibility requirements.
+The Fellowship is open to all fields of study and fully accredited full-time graduate and professional degree programs.
+To be eligible for the 2022 Fellowship, you should be planning to be enrolled full-time in an eligible graduate degree program at a US university for the full 2022-23 academic year.
+To be eligible, you must not have begun the third year of the program that you are seeking funding for as of the October 28, 2021 deadline.
+Individuals who have a previous graduate degree are eligible.
+For individuals in a joint- or dual-degree program, the program you are enrolled in for the 2022-23 academic year must meet the eligibility requirements.